bismuthfoundation/Hack-with-BIS/01-Concepts/Bismuth-Model.md

 - Contract invocation are only run by the clients that have an interest in that specific contract
 - Private contracts can do anything, including accessing outside data without the need for on chain oracles

-Moreover:

 ## Bismuth tokens

-Things that are to be widely used, like tokens, are not handled via a generic VM and some buggy user code.
+Things that are to be widely used, like tokens, are not handled via a generic VM and user code.
 If a use case is wanted enough, it can be integrated in Bismuth core.
 The Bismuth dev team does not have the weight of Bitcoin or ETH, and can move forward very very fast.